timdujardin/io-ghent-react-starter/README.md

 ## Webpack

 This starter kit uses Webpack 5 as the tool to bundle all JavaScript code into the main.js file.

+## To do

+- Implement [tsconfig-paths-webpack-plugin](https://github.com/dividab/tsconfig-paths-webpack-plugin) as soon as Webpack 5 is supported